bavc/qctools/docs/filter_descriptions.md

 ## Packet Duration Time (pkt_duration_time) {#pkd}

+The duration of the frame's presentation.
+Note: for constant frame rate video this will be the same value for every frame while it will vary for variable frame rate video.

 ## Packet Size (pkt_size) {#ps}

 This filter shows the encoded size of the frame.